digital-botanical-gardens-initiative/dendron-dbgi/vault/Bachelor-Works.Simon-Rérat.D_Metabolomic Analysis.md

 id: t942xq2f8o2247mgu5700pr
 title: D_Metabolomic Analysis
 desc: ''
-updated: 1751029373559
+updated: 1751351652321
 created: 1741178117755
 ---

 ### D_1.
 Liquid Chromatograph-Mass Spectrometry parameters
- As we don't know the content of our samples.
+ As we want to know the content of our samples.
 Untargeted mass spectrometry was performed.
 This allows to detect all the different molecules present in our samples.

  The chromatographic separation was performed on a Vanquish Flex UPLC system (Thermo Fisher Scientific) interfaced with a Q‐Exactive Plus mass spectrometer (Thermo Fisher Scientific), using a heated electrospray ionization (HESI‐II) source.
 The Thermo Scientific Xcalibur 3.1 software was used for instrument control.
 The LC conditions were as follows: column, Waters BEH C18 100 × 2.1 mm, 1.7 μm; mobile phase, (A) water with 0.1% formic acid; (B) acetonitrile with 0.1% formic acid; flow rate, 600 μL/min; injection volume, 2 μL; gradient, linear gradient of 2%−100% B over 10 min and isocratic at 100% B for 2 min.